cristopherb19/osTicket-post-install-config/README.md

 <p>

-- Within osTicket, navigate to "Admin Panel" -> Agents -> Departments
+- In osTicket, navigate to "Admin Panel" -> Agents -> Departments
 - Use departments to control ticket visibility and assign areas of responsibility (e.g., Help Desk, SysAdmins, Networking)
 - Delete the "Maintenance" department to prevent tickets from automatically being sent there
 - Click "Add New Department" then fill out the following fields: